Exploring Grand Canyon National Park

 Distance: 23 km

-South Kaibab trail
+South Kaibab Trail

-- Time: 10 hours and more
+- Time: 10 hours or more

 - Miles: 10.5 km (descent to canyon bottom only)

-How do I get to the Grand Canyon?
+How to get to the Grand Canyon

 From Quebec, you can find flights from Montreal to Las Vegas.
 Prices are generally between €300 and €400.

-How do I get around the Grand Canyon?
+How to get around the Grand Canyon

 Grand Canyon entrance fees